devhliu/wrt-project/radon_analytic/README.md

 (along 2D planes) of analytic functions whose prototype should be realized in "test_function.c".

-File "test_function.c" contains an example of such realization.
-Note that ony the function with name "test_function" will be used for calculations.
+File "test_function.c" contains a template of such realization.
+Note that ony the function with name "test_function" will be used for computations.
 After realizaiton of your test function you have to compile the code so it can be used.